opulo-inc/ohai/docs/diy-components/index.md

 ## Build # Sticker Requirements

-- Please be sure that each product produced has a Aligni Build # Sticker adhered
+- Please be sure that each product produced has a `build-number-sticker` adhered